 Often times, students subject themselves to stress because they procrastinate on things, delaying their course work and waiting to the very last minute to prepare for their tests and assignments.
 Procrastination typically occurs when you are forced to complete a task or revision within a few days, that was originally supposed to be done weeks in advance.

 By procrastinating, you also risk the chance that you jeopardize the quality of your work.
 Having less time to complete also means less time to review and refine your work after the first draft.
 That’s why it is important to formulate a good strategy and foster discipline to avoid procrastination and always finish your tasks ahead of the designated deadline.

 Due to the intensity and hectic schedule of college life, one thing that many students tend to neglect is their health.
 In the long run, maintaining a good physical and mental well-being is almost as important as having great academic achievements.
 Your health plays a significant role in your future success and sustainability of your career.
 You wouldn’t want to burn out in your late twenties or early thirties, would you?

-A small but simple step to appreciate your body and maintain good health is to drink at least 2 litres of water and have 7 hours of sleep on a daily basis.
+A small but simple step to appreciate your body and maintain good health is to drink at least 2 litres of water and have 7 hours of sleep on average on a daily basis.

 5. Take Some Time Off on Weekends

 Life will be extremely stressful if you spend 7 days a week just studying and working.
 It is essential to balance your college days by also having some fun with your friends.
 Go out and socialise, do a karaoke session, and have a good laugh with friends.
 Having some downtime on weekends can really help alleviate a good portion of your stress, rejuvenate your mind and spirit, and be well-charged to take on a new week!

 Feature Image is CC0 Licensed: Free for Commercial Use, No Attribution Needed